10 Mexican Garter Snake Species

 Source: iNaturalist user Aa a – CC BY 4.0

-Prey of this species includes earthworms, leopard frogs and crayfish.
-Blackbelly garter snakes also prey on leeches, and are skilful enough to distinguish between species.
-A study gave them scents and live animals of two leeches: the tiger leech, which is a scavenger, and the Mexican leech, which is a traditional blood sucker.
-The black belly garter snakes much preferred the former.
-They attacked both at first, but gradually gave up on the Mexican leech, while continuing to guzzle down tiger leeches ever more vociferously.
+In 1995, a study gave this snake scents and live animals of two leeches: the tiger leech, which is a scavenger, and the Mexican leech, a traditional blood sucker.
+The blackbelly garter snakes much preferred the former.
+Initially, they attacked both, but gradually gave up on the Mexican leech, while continuing to guzzle down tiger leeches ever more vociferously.

 2 Goldenhead garter snake